feathersjs/docs/contributing/readme.md

 Moments after your edits are merged, they will be automatically published to the web, as a downloadable PDF, .mobi file (Kindle compatible), and ePub file (iBooks compatible).

 ### Share
 We take pride in having great documentation and we are very appreciative of any help we can get.
-Please, let the world know you've contributed to the Feathers Book or give [@FeathersJS](https://twitter.com/feathersjs) a shout out on Twitter when your changes are merged.
+Please, let the world know you've contributed to the Feathers Book or give [@FeathersJS](https://twitter.com/feathersjs) a shout out on Twitter to let others know about your changes.